Radio Hartlepool: Team

 These official directors are backed up by volunteers recruited locally, providing skills and points of view to the station.

 Transmitter

 The transmitter is a dipole antenna located on top of the station's building in central Hartlepool.
 The transmitter is low powered broadcasting at 0.025 KW which is just enough to cover all of Hartlepool and the surrounding villages including Hart and Dalton Piercy.

-Accountability

-The station claims to be fully accessible and accountable to the people of Hartlepool.
-"We are open to any group or individual, given appropriate notice, to visit our studios and to meet a member of our team."
-The station's website notes that it is intended to grow as a community resource for information and comment.